osedoe/Web-Development-Notes/React/react.md

 }
 ```

-Under the directive of what we have seen, we will divide it in two componentes: `ComponentName` and `ComponentNameContainer`.
+Following what we have seen, we will divide it in two componentes: `ComponentName` and `ComponentNameContainer`.

 ```JSX
 class CommentListContainer extends React.Component {